splewis/get5/documentation/docs/match_schema.md

     cvars.<br><br>**`Default: ""`**
 28. Match teams can also be loaded from a separate file, allowing you to easily re-use a match configuration for different sets of teams.
 A `fromfile` value could be `"addons/sourcemod/configs/get5/team_nip.json"`, and is always relative to the `csgo` directory.
 The file should contain a valid `Get5MatchTeam` object.
-Note that the file you point to must be in the same format as the main file, so pointing to a `.cfg` file when the main file is `.json` will **not** work.
+You **are** allowed to mix filetypes, so a JSON file can point to a `fromfile` that's a KeyValue file and vice-versa.
 29. _Optional_<br>The name of the spectator team.<br><br>**`Default: "casters"`**
 30. _Optional_<br>The spectator/caster Steam IDs and names.
 Setting a Steam ID as spectator takes precedence over being set as a player or coach.